Record an AI-based test

 Hover over a highlighted object you want to identify.

 A pop-up dialog box opens, in which you can add a position for the object.

 Click the Add position button in the pop-up dialog box.

 Select the direction and index for the object.

 The AI Record automatically verifies the selected values.
 An error message appears if the values are invalid.

-To remove the added position, hover over the object again and click the Remove position button on the tooltip.
+To remove the added position, hover over the object again and click the Remove position button in the pop-up dialog box.